JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

 ## Constraint 3:
-The GPS repeater shall compensate for signal blockage caused by the crawlspace walls, ensuring a minimum signal strength of 80% for accurate positioning. (please check analysis 3 to see the details)
+The Autonomous Crawlspace Inspection Robot must integrate GPS and compass functionalities to accurately determine its global position and heading.
+GPS technology will provide latitude (36° 10' 48.2" N) and longitude (85° 27' 30" W) coordinates for precise global positioning, while the compass will ensure accurate orientation relative to the Earth's magnetic field.

 # Buildable Schematics